 And speaking of that chap in the White House, who can forget H. L. Mencken (1880-1956) depressing prophesy come true last year, that “On some great and glorious day the plain folks of the land will reach their heart’s desire at last, and the White House will be adorned by a downright moron.”

-No need to give up all hope, however, since, apparently, the great barren expanse of Mars is waiting for us, just as soon as all-round wunderkind Elon Musk will have taken a sufficient number of deposits to shoot us there in a tin can, as this is apparently where our future lies as the acolytes of modern consumerism; from there we will spread it among the stars, to infinity and beyond.
+No need to give up all hope, however!
+Apparently, the great barren expanse of Mars is waiting for us, as all-round wunderkind Elon Musk will be able to shoot us there in a tin can perhaps as soon a seven years from now.
+It seems space is where our future lies as the acolytes of modern consumerism!
+Mars will be the first interplanetary step after we’re done with the earth, and from there we will spread it among the stars, to infinity and beyond.
 Our greatest gift to the cosmos, indeed!